lincoln2016/Arduino-RS485-Moisture-Sensor/README.md

 Wiring the RS485 Shield to the Sensor, the default setting on the shield were used

-Senors wires to RS485 Shield
+RS485 Moisture Senor wire colors to RS485 Shield Terminals

 Red wired to the VCC

 Black wired to the GND

 Blue wired to the Z teminal

 Yellow wired to the Y terminal